ethereum/go-ethereum/cmd/signer/README.md

 Some snags and todos

-* Currently, the API does not make it possible for the signer to forward data about the checksum, since the addresses are common.Address, and not String.
-This should be changed upstream, so that they are some more complex form with both common.Address and the original string (?)

 * The audit-log perhaps leave some things to be desired.
 I have not found a perfect way to save an audit log of events.

-* Some more fields should be added to calldata, e.g http-header `Origin`.

 * The signer should take a startup param "--no-change", for UI:s that do not contain the capability to perform changes to things, only approve/deny.
 Such a UI should be able to start the signer in